Visionaire: Installation

-Visionaire has exhibited in New York, Miami, Tokyo, São Paolo, Moscow, Seoul, and Beijing.
+Visionaire has exhibited in New York, Miami, Tokyo, São Paulo, Moscow, Seoul, and Beijing.

 They first curated shows for their former SoHo offices, including works by Inez & Vinoodh, Alex Katz, Vivienne Westwood and Malcolm McLaren, and Richard Phillips.
 The 2006 show “Megazines” displayed back issues of current and out-of-print independent publications.

 In 2003, Visionaire premiered the three-dimensional film and sound installation 130919, A Portrait of Marina Abramović, directed by Matthew Placek, at Art Basel Miami Beach.

 They began creating public art installations for Cadillac House in downtown Manhattan in 2016.
 An early show featured an automotive assembly-line robot reprogrammed to draw visitors’ portraits.
 Toiletpaper magazine, The Richard Avedon Foundation, and Daniel Arsham have also collaborated with Visionaire on these installations.

 In 2017, Visionaire screened their virtual reality film KAWS: A VR Experience for free at the New York Public Library.

 Visionaire has exhibited their own Visionaire publications at venues including Colette, Dover Street Market, and Frieze Art Fair.